Igrium/CraftUI/README.md

 due to technical constraints, none of these mods can be compatible with each other (and if they are, they're extremely jank).

 CraftUI is a framework that attempts to fix this.
-Being a minecraft-specific wrapper for Dear ImGui, it handles mounting and rendering the ImGui native code, as well as providing a set of extra, Minecraft-specific utility systems.
+Being a minecraft-specific wrapper for Dear ImGui, it handles mounting and rendering the ImGui native code, cross-mod compatibility, as well as providing a set of extra, Minecraft-specific utility systems.

 > Note: This framework is in active development, and public API functionality might change.
 > It also doesn't support all Minecraft versions right now.